The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Spectral models of isolated AGNs

-The \textbf{ESO 215-014} is the SB(rs)b galaxy at z = 0.01901 \citep{1991Vaucouleurs} with broad-line Sy 1 nucleus \citep{Veron2010}.
-The Swift/XRT spectrum was fitted by Model I, which contains only a power-law continuum and Galactic absorption, i.e., in the XSPEC formalism:
+The \textbf{ESO 215-014} is the SB(rs)b galaxy at z = 0.01901 \citep{1991Vaucouleurs} with a broad-line Sy 1 nucleus \citep{Veron2010}.
+The Swift/XRT spectrum was fitted by Model H, which contains only a power-law continuum and Galactic absorption, i.e., in the XSPEC formalism: